epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes.rst

 .. code-block:: bash

-    ec dev ioc-launch iocs/bl01t-ea-ioc-01 --tag 23.3.4
+    ec dev ioc-launch iocs/bl01t-ea-ioc-01

-The ``--tag`` option specifies the version of the Generic IOC container to use and this means it will be pulled from the container registry (or come from the cache if it has already been pulled).
-If you do not supply a tag then ``ec`` will look for a local copy of the container to use, we will cover this in `generic_ioc`.
+This will launch Generic IOC container specified in the ``bl01t-ea-ioc-01`` helm chart and mount into it the local config specified in ``/iocs/bl01t-ea-ioc-01/config``.

 If all is well you should see your iocShell prompt and you can test your change from another terminal (VSCode menus -> Terminal -> New Terminal) like so: